falcon4fun/IptablesBanScript/README.md

 # IptablesBanScript

-### Annoyed by freaking thouthands RDP, SSH and other services bruteforce?
+### Annoyed by freaking thousands RDP, SSH and other services brute force?
-### Annoyed by specific portscanners?
+### Annoyed by specific port scanners?
 ### Annoyed by bots which floods with connections to specific services?

-You can try my rules.
+You can try my this project.

 This was written on FreshTomato 2021.2 working on Netgear R6400.
-Rules WILL need some modifications on other router firmwares or distributives because some rules are inserted on specified position.
+Those rules WILL need some modifications on other router firmwares or distributive because some rules are inserted on specified position.
+Previously I've used only recent module and found it ineffective.
+Some IPs come again after temp ban after few hours/days.
+The better way is to use IPSet sets to ban IPs completely.
+IPSet cause very small resource overhead minimizing count of iptables ban rules.
+Moreover, Brute force rate from one IP can be 20 hits per 2 hours because of many proxies/IPs available

-### Prerequisties:
+### Prerequisites:
 1. Iptables (tested on v1.8.7)
-2. Ipset (tested on v6.38)
+2. IPset (tested on v6.38)
 3. Loaded modules: ip_set, xt_set, ip_set_hash_ip
 4. xt_recent (or maybe ipt_recent) working
-5. Some understanding how iptables works at all (I will try to give some theory in ELI5 method bellow)
+5. Some understanding how iptables works at all (I will try to give some theory in ELI5 method below)

 You can check modules:
 1) if they exist on your FW by running `modprobe -l | grep "ip_\|xt_set" | sort`
 2) if they are already loaded `lsmod | grep "ip_\|xt_set" | sort`

 Some theory (scroll down if you understand):
-Lets imagine we have router in this case with NAT.
+Let's imagine we have a router in this case with NAT.
 Iptables has 3 main chains: input, forward and output.
-1. If external client sends packet to router, packet goes in Input chain
+1. If the external client sends the packet to router, the packet goes in Input chain
-2. If external client sends packet to somewhere inside NAT (machine behind router), packet hits in Forward chain.
+2. If the external client sends a packet to somewhere inside NAT (machine behind the router), the packet hits in the Forward chain.
 Forward chain works with input and output packets of NATted clients
-3. If our computer behind router sends packet, packet hits Output chain Quite an easy?
+3. If our computer behind router sends a packet, the packet hits Output chain Quite an easy?
 So, we need to work with Input and Forward chains for this task.

-Tomato firmware have some rules by default with some open ports
+Tomato firmware have some rules by default with some my open ports.
+As an example:
 ```
 iptables -L -n -v --line-numbers
 Chain INPUT (policy DROP 64 packets, 4258 bytes)